btc-vision/opnet-order-book/docs/Ticks.md

 1. **Base Pointer (`bitmapBasePointer`)**:

-    - **Purpose**: Serves as a unique identifier for the TickBitmap storage region.
+    - **Purpose**: Serves as a unique identifier for the TickBitmapTest2 storage region.
     - **Shifted Left by 240 Bits**:
         - Ensures that the base pointer occupies the highest 16 bits of the 256-bit storage pointer.
         - Calculation: